Claiming compensation for solicitors delay

-A court rules that solicitors delay in preparing a will is negligent.
-Solicitor Lee Dawkins reports on the recent case of Feltham –v- Bouskell in which a solicitor has been found to be negligent for the delay in preparing a Will.
+A court has ruled that a solicitor’s delay in preparing a will is negligent.
+Lee Dawkins reports on the case of Feltham –v- Bouskell in which a solicitor has been found to be negligent for the delay in preparing a Will.

 The solicitor’s client, Hazel Charlton, was a woman in her 90’s.
 She had recently been admitted to a nursing home and was suffering from dementia.